 Newton and Louise Tarble Gallery | Floor 2

-This exhibition takes its inspiration from the video, We Were Lost in Our Country (2019) by Tuan Andrew Nguyen, now in the Nevada Museum of Art’s collection.
-Nguyen’s powerful, moving-image work tells the remarkable story of the Ngurrara Canvas II (1997), which was made by a group of forty men and four women from the Walmajarri, Wangkajunga, Mangala and Juwaliny communities and language groups.
+This exhibition takes its inspiration from the video, We Were Lost in Our Country (2019) by Tuan Andrew Nguyen, now in the Nevada Museum of Art’s permanent collection.
+Nguyen’s powerful, moving-image work tells the remarkable story of the Ngurrara Canvas II (1997), which was made by a group of forty men and four women from the Walmajarri, Wangkatjunga, Mangala and Juwaliny communities and language groups.
 They all convened at the Pirnini outstation in the Great Sandy Desert in the Kimberley region of Australia to discuss making a Native Title Claim to the Australian government.
-In order to do this, the community members and elders made a consequential decision: they would create a painting together that proved that they were the actual owners and original inhabitants of the land.
-To the Ngurrara people the monumental painting is a map, made from memory, of a place where their ancestors lived for over 40,000 years.
+In order to do this, the community members and Elders made a consequential decision: they would create a painting together that proved that they were the actual owners and original inhabitants of the land.
+To the Ngurrara people the monumental painting is a map, made from memory, of a place where their ancestors lived for over 65,000 years.
 It represents the direct connection to their land and the knowledge passed down for countless generations about what they refer to as Country.
-Fortunately, their claim was successful and thus, their achievement and legacy provides a remarkable model for the understanding and creation of political autonomy, culture, and identity.
+Fortunately, their claim was successful and thus, their achievement and legacy provides a remarkable model for the understanding of land rights, culture, and identity.
 In the words of Nguyen, “We Were Lost in Our Country explores questions of personal agency, inherited trauma, and intergenerational transmission, through a conversation among ancestors and descendants.”
-Importantly, Nguyen conveys the story through his interviews with Indigenous Australians, so that they chronicle their own history and relationship with the land.
+Importantly, Nguyen conveys the story through his interviews with Aboriginal and Torres Strait Islander people, so that they chronicle their own history and relationship with the land.